• Skip to primary navigation

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-The finished recipe served on a platter with roasted vegetables.
+The finished recipe served on a platter surrounded by roasted vegetables.

 About the Recipe